-50% Tuition Discount for Full Program Payment and Refund Policy
+Tuition Discount for Full Program Payment and Refund Policy

-In addition to our regular tuition waivers, there is alternative option for substantial savings afforded to archaeology students designed to offset the additional costs involved in fulfilling archaeology courses, fieldwork and travel.
-By paying your entire archaeology degree program tuition and fees in advance, VIU will substantially discount (by 50%) the tuition portion of the program immediately.
-This deep discount applies to all archaeology (AR) and biblical language (BL) courses in both the MA and PhD programs.
+There is alternative option for substantial savings afforded to archaeology students designed to offset the additional costs involved in fulfilling archaeology courses, fieldwork and travel.
+By paying your entire archaeology degree program tuition and fees in advance by Jan 1, 2023, VIU will substantially discount (50%) the tuition portion of the program immediately.
+If paid after this date the discount will be 30%.
+This deep discount applies to all archaeology (AR) and biblical language (BL) courses in both the MA and PhD archaeology programs.
 The amount will be prorated based on the number of units (courses) needed to graduate.
 After making this one-time payment of tuition and fees, upon subsequent registrations for each course the student would only need to contact the Registrar to register for courses.
 This discount option requires no additional paperwork, application or approval process.
 Simply inform the VIU Registrar of your intention to exercise this option for substantial savings and you will be invoiced accordingly.
 There will be no refund if you use this discount option.
 If after payment you decide to transfer to a different non-archaeology degree program you would be expected to pay the difference between your discounted tuition and the new program tuition price.
 If your degree program is not completed in the timeframe required, additional charges may be assessed to complete the remaining portion.

-For program inquiries, contact the VIU Registrar's office or email info@ves.edu.
+There are no ministry tuition waivers available for the archaeology programs.
+Contact the VIU Registrar's office for details (info@ves.edu).